gleenn/regex_compressor/README.md

 - Use radix trees to improve performance when compressing long prefixes
 - Compress suffixes (although this is pretty non-trivial)
+- Use vistor pattern to not expose internals

 ## Related work

 This project is based on a Clojure implementation called [Frak](https://github.com/noprompt/frak).

+Radis tree implemented in Java by [thegedge](https://github.com/thegedge/radix-tree).